-The Objectives and Curriculum Subcommittee (OCS) was previously named the Educational Program Objectives Committee (EPOS) and is one of four standing subcommittees of the Medical Educational Committee (MEC).
-It elects a chair every three years to represent the subcommittee at the MEC.
+The Objectives and Curriculum Subcommittee (OCS)* is one of four standing subcommittees of the Medical Educational Committee (MEC).
+The OCS meets monthly and elects a chair every three years to represent the subcommittee at the MEC.

-- Ron Medzon, MD, Emergency Medicine, Clinical Co- Director, Solomont Center for Simulation and Nursing Education Boston Medical Center
+- Ron Medzon, MD, Emergency Medicine, Clinical Director, Solomon Center for Simulation and Nursing Education Boston Medical Center

 - Gail March, PhD, Office of Medical Education, Academic Affairs, Director of Instructional Design and Faculty Development